odoo/odoo/doc/setup/install.rst

 Windows
 -------

-* Download the installer from our nightly_ server (Community only) or the Windows installer from the download_ page (any edition)
+#.
+Download the installer from our nightly_ server (Community only) or the Windows installer from
-* Run the downloaded file
+   the download_ page (any edition).

-  .. warning:: on Windows 8, you may see a warning titled "Windows protected
+#.
+Execute the downloaded file.

-               your PC".
-Click :guilabel:`More Info` then
+   .. warning:: | On Windows 8 and later you may see a warning titled "Windows protected your PC".
-               :guilabel:`Run anyway`
+                | Click on **More Info** and then on **Run anyway**.

-* Accept the UAC_ prompt
+#.
+Accept the UAC_ prompt.
-* Go through the various installation steps
+#.
+Go through the various installation steps.

 Odoo will automatically be started at the end of the installation.